-We procrastinate until the last moment because we keep thinking our future self will just deal with the backlog in a massively efficient and productive way, because future self is just such a hero.
+We procrastinate until the last moment, because we keep thinking our future self will simply deal with that backlog in a massively efficient and productive way, because future self is just such a hero.

-In each of those cases, we leave it up to our future self to deal with whatever thing our present-self isn’t going to deal with.
+In each of those cases, we leave it up to our future self to deal with whatever thing our present-self isn’t willing to deal with.

-And very often, future self shows up to the mess, says ‘screw this’ and goes off to procrastinate like the world were about to end.
+So logically, very often, future self shows up to the mess, says ‘screw this’ and goes off to procrastinate.

-Someone you care for, whom you want to be happy and comfortable and stress-free.
+Someone you care for, someone you want to be happy and comfortable and stress-free.